dudetracey/66DaysOfData/README.md

 ## Day 62
 Found out I was incredibly close on how to add the next columns to the data frame.
 Continued the data project of 911 calls.

+## Day 63
+Continued working with 911 call data.
+I created additional columns in my data frame with time and date data and created a few graphs based on those values as the x axis.
+Will continue to work with hourly data tomorrow.